liana-yang/Interactive-Data-Visualization-for-Revealing-Potential-News-Using-Yelp-Reviews/README.md

     3) category.txt

     Both json files fit elasticsearch format requirement.
 (The files are splited into several pieces due to laptop computing amd memory resource limitation.)
-6. Start elasticsearch server, and run "bulk_create.html" in "dataPreparation" folder to load all generated files and bulk create documents in ElasticSearch. "business_files_amount" and "review_files_amount" parameter may need modification according to the actual number of files generated, if yelp provide more data.
+6. Start elasticsearch server, and run "bulk_create.html" in "dataPreparation" folder to load all generated files and bulk create documents in ElasticSearch.
+If yelp provide more data, "business_files_amount" and "review_files_amount" parameter may need modification according to the actual number of files generated.
 You may have to load the files part by part, because uploading all of them in one batch requests much computing and memory resource.

 7. Keep "category.txt" files in "dataPreparation" folder, which will be called by front-end program.